eFilms/eFilms/README.md

 ##Installation

 Download and copy the project into a folder on your web server.
-Then in your web browser open the index.php file and follow the instructions.

-You will need to make sure that PHP has write premissions to the server for install.
-You can unset this afterward.
+Create a database and use the included DatabaseStructure.txt file to generate the tables needed.
+Create a .htpasswd file with your first password and place it just outside of your web root.
+Create a db_con.php file with your databse connection details and place it just outside of your web root.

 ##Known Issues